-Great places to eat and drink are within a few minutes walking distance; Cake Cafe, Satsuma, Elizabeth's, Jim's, Maurepas Foods, Bacchanal, MImi's, Mariza, Pizza Delicious, Booty's, Mariza, The Joint and The Country Club (they also have a pool, but talk to me first).
+Great places to eat and drink are within a few minutes walking distance; Cake Cafe, Satsuma, Elizabeth's, Jim's, Maurepas Foods, Bacchanal, MImi's, Mariza, Pizza Delicious, Booty's, Mariza, The Joint, Red's Chinese, Junction and The Country Club.
 There are a few bars in the area that now serve food as well, which is great when you are not ready to go home but need to eat.

 I have basic cable hooked up, so local news and weather is available.
 There is Wifi at the house and at most coffee shops.
 If you need to use my printer for small things I will be happy to help you out with that as well.
 There is private laundry inside the house, so you do not have to return home with dirty clothes.
-There is a fold out thick mattress futon in the living room if there is an additional guest (price will apply).
 Prices will be affected by festivals like Mardi Gras and Jazz Fest and the weekly rate dos NOT apply during these festival times.

 Interaction with Guests

 The apartment is self contained and I leave it up to you to decide how much we talk.
 I don't want to invade your privacy and do not come into the apartment unless we arrange to do so.
 What I supply is above what is provided at any hotel.
 If you use up what is there, please purchase items such as laundry soap, dish detergent or toilet paper as you need it.

 The St. Claude Arts District hosts an art walk of the local galleries the 2nd Saturday of each month and the Shadow box Theater on St. Roch has fun, interesting, and thought provoking plays.
 Fringe Festival is in November and a majority of the plays/puppet shows/vaudeville takes place in the Bywater and Marigny neighborhood.